Weighted-knuckle glove: Legality

-Unlike brass knuckles, weighted-knuckle gloves are legal in most areas, as they are generally considered "less-lethal weapons" due to their defensive nature.
+Weighted-knuckle gloves may be either legal or illegal dependent upon the laws in a specific jurisdiction; however, they are generally considered "less lethal" than brass knuckles.
 In some jurisdictions, they may be restricted under more general "dangerous weapons" laws; for instance, in New South Wales they are specifically classified as a "prohibited weapon".

 In the United States, weighted-knuckle gloves are illegal in the state of Massachusetts.
 In New York, sap gloves are not specifically denominated as unlawful weapons by state law.
 However, they may be unlawful to possess with intent to use them unlawfully against another.

 In the United Kingdom, weighted-knuckle gloves are legal to buy, sell and own.
 Possession in a public place would depend on a number of factors.
 Section 1 Prevention of Crime Act 1953 creates the offence of possession of an offensive weapon in a public place without "lawful authority or reasonable excuse".
 An offensive weapon is defined in this section as "any article made or adapted for use for causing injury to the person, or intended by the person having it with him for such use by him or by some other person".
 Weighted-gloves are not an offensive item per se.
 Therefore, it would depend on whether the possessor is carrying the item with the intention of using it as an offensive weapon (against a person - intention for use against an animal is not an offence).
 Consideration would also be given to whether the gloves are sold and marketed as a self-defence tool, or whether they are simply designed as something more rigid than normal gloves to protect the hands.
 The defence to this section is made on the balance of probabilities (civil burden of proof) that the possessor had "lawful authority or reasonable excuse".
 The CPS website states: "The courts have been reluctant to find many weapons as falling within the first limb of the definition and reliance should usually be placed upon the second.
 On that basis, it must be shown that the defendant intended to use the article for causing injury".

 In the Republic of Ireland, weighted-knuckle gloves are classified as offensive weapons and are illegal to manufacture, import, sell, rent or loan.